fahad-1337/Financial_Statements_Analysis/README.md

 __Report and Interpretation:<br>__

 The findings from the financial analysis were compiled into a professional report.
 The report included interpretations of each financial ratio, an evaluation of the companies’ financial health, and insights from the DuPont analysis.
 Additionally, I provided an overview of stock market performance and how it reflected the companies’ financial metrics.
-The report also highlighted areas of strength and potential risks for each company, offering recommendations for improvement.